jonzenor/lets-learn-c-sharp/README.md

  - Console.ReadLine returns the string that was entered.
  - Output with WriteLine("{0}",<input variable name>)

+8. Console properties
+ - Console.ForegroundColor = ConsoleColor.Blue; // Changes the text color.
+Also BackgroundColor for the BG.
+ - Console.Clear(); // Clears the console text.

 ## Start A Project ##

 In VS Code: